tobyshooters/arquipelago/SYS_ADMIN.md

 The Caddyfile is at `/root` and the server can be started or stopped based on that Caddyfile (if you're in that directory!).

+TODO:

+- [ ] Figure out how to do back-ups?
+Perhaps the source of truth is each user's computer, and not the server.
+- [ ] Figure out DNS records for subdomains without a record for each user.
+- [ ] Figure out bandwidth of images and videos.